moneyforward/.github/profile/README.md

 * Supporting over 40 financial institutions with our services.

-### 💾 Our gratitude to open source and the tech community
+### 💾 Our Gratitude to Open Source Projects and Tech Communities

 Our engineers are encouraged to support open source projects.